leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ### Testing ReportRange()

-It is always good practice to test each formula you add to the report you’re building once it’s done, before you move on to building the next part/formula on the report.
+It is always good practice to test each individual formula you add to the report you’re building once it’s done, before you move on to building the next part/formula on the report.
 This ensures that at the end when you’re ready to test the finished report, you know that all the constituent parts work by themselves.

 **Step 1:** Enter **market** into the Company Name filter parameter in cell **C21**.
 This will filter the result set in our SQL query that we wrote, only selecting the records whose CompanyName column contains the string ”market.”
 Providing a filter is helpful for 2 reasons:
-1) It reduces the amount of data you are requesting back from the database which reduces the execution speed of the data pull.
+1. It reduces the amount of data you are requesting back from the database which reduces the execution speed of the data pull.
-2) It helps test your query to see if it selected all of the expected data records.
+2. It helps test your query to see if it selected all of the expected data records.

 ![](/images/L-Dev-Report_from_Scratch/84.png)